ch41rmn/ab-initio.me/_posts/2021-07-18-welcome-to-jekyll.markdown

 <center><img src="/favicon-32x32.png"/></center>

 ## That's nice, but I don't have a Jekyll blog.
-How can I find this answer in the future?
+How can I find this post in the future?

 I googled this blog, "ab initio blog", and the results are ego-crushingly unrelated, only helped by the fact that my domain has only existed for 3 hours.